-By Article 8 of the Regulation of Investigatory Powers (Miscellaneous Provisions) (Jersey) Order 2006 (the "2006 Order"), the first three mentioned may delegate certain powers under certain Articles in respect of this Chapter of Part 2 and in respect of certain Articles under Part 3 to senior officers within their respective agencies.
+By Article 8 of the Regulation of Investigatory Powers (Miscellaneous Provisions) (Jersey) Order 2006 (the "2006 Order"), the first three mentioned may delegate certain powers under certain Articles in respect of this Chapter of Part 2, and in respect of certain Articles under Part 3, to senior officers within their respective agencies.

-Article 26 confers the power to grant authorizations and to give notices.
-An authorization allows the relevant Public Authority to collect and retrieve the data itself.
-A notice is given to a postal or telecommunications operator and requires that operator to collect or retrieve the data and provide it to the Public Authority which served the notice (see Schedule 3, paragraph 5.1 of the Codes).
+Article 26 confers the power to grant authorization and to give notices.
+An authorization allows the relevant Public Authority to collect and retrieve data.
+A notice given to a postal or telecommunications operator may require that operator to collect or retrieve the data and to provide it to the Public Authority which has served the notice (see Schedule 3, paragraph 5.1 of the Codes).
 Such an authorization or notice may be granted or given where the issuance is necessary and proportionate.
-According to Article 26 issuance may be necessary in a number of different circumstances which include the interests of national security, to prevent or detect crime or to prevent disorder, the interests of the economic well-being of Jersey, the interests of public safety, the protection of public health, the assessment or collection of any tax, duty or other charge lawfully payable, the prevention or mitigation of any injury or damage to an individual's health, or for any other purpose which may be specified in Regulations made by the States.
+According to Article 26 issuance may be necessary in a number of different circumstances which include the interests of national security, the prevention or detection crime or the prevention of disorder, the interests of the economic well-being of Jersey, the interests of public safety, the protection of public health, the assessment or collection of any tax, duty or other charge lawfully payable, the prevention or mitigation of any injury or damage to the health of an individual, or for any other purpose which may be specified in Regulations made by the States.
 The meaning of proportionality is explored in Schedule 3, paragraph 4.4 of the Codes in the context of Convention rights, and includes questions of collateral intrusion (see Schedule 3, paragraph 5.1 of the Codes).

-Article 27 defines the period during which the authorization of notice takes effect and stipulates that the designated person must cancel the notice if it is no longer necessary (as defined in Article 26(4)) or if the conduct required by it has become disproportionate to what is sought to be achieved.
+Article 27 defines the period during which the authorization or notice takes effect and stipulates that the designated person must cancel the notice if it is no longer necessary (as defined in Article 26(4)) or if the conduct required by it has become disproportionate to what is sought to be achieved.